 The molecular biology, transmission, and pathogenesis of human viruses will be explored.
 In addition to general principles of virology, lectures and paper discussions will focus on specific human pathogens including HIV, herpesviruses, ebolaviruses, alphaviruses, and adenoviruses, among others.

-The processes bacteria employ to shape interactions with their hosts will be explored in molecular detail through selected examples in the literature.
+The processes bacterial pathogens employ to shape interactions with their hosts will be explored in molecular detail through selected examples in the literature.

 CONJ 539 – Modern Approaches to Vaccines